 Other stations included Winter Haven’s WINT (1971-72) and WZNG (as “Charlie Rock” 1975), WKIS in Orlando (as “Chuck Gary” 1975-76), Lakeland’s WVFM-FM (1983-84), and Tampa Bay’s WHBO (1985-86).
 He was also with stations in Janesville, WI, Lansing and Kalamazoo, MI, Lake Charles and Lafayette, LA, and Jacksonville, FL.

-With over four decades in the radio business under his belt, Charlie makes his home on seven acres just outside Jacksonville where he has been the program manager, chief operator, engineer, and today (2012) station manager for AM-1050 The Rose WROS.
-He is also a licensed Master Certified Electronics Technician (CETma), private pilot, professional speaker, and business consultant, providing strategic planning, marketing, and broadcast training services for several independently-owned AM and FM stations.
+With over four decades in the radio business under his belt, Charlie made his home on seven acres just outside Jacksonville where he was the program manager, chief operator, engineer, and station manager for AM-1050 The Rose WROS.
+He was also a licensed Master Certified Electronics Technician (CETma), private pilot, professional speaker, and business consultant.

 1973 - 1974 WGTO-AM 540 - Haines City (On Air Personality)